jhaber-zz/neh-nlp/README.md

     ├── topic_model_k20.RData # Structural Topic Model using 20 topics
     └── wordcloud.png # Simple word cloud showing most common words (stemmed) in corpus; words are scaled bv frequency
 ```

-## Method details

-For the topic modeling portion of this analysis, I used [Structural Topic Modeling in R](https://www.structuraltopicmodel.com/).
-This approach allows the model to consider document metadata (here, author gender and year of the grant product) when creating topics.

-I used the [gender-guesser package in Python](https://pypi.org/project/gender-guesser/) to infer gender for each author based on their first names.
-Names labeled by the algorithm as "male" or "mostly male" I took to be male, while names labeled as "female" or "mostly female" I took as female.
-See details on my processing workflow in [this commented Python notebook](https://github.com/jhaber-zz/neh-nlp/blob/main/code/prepare_data.ipynb).

-For simplicity, I dropped any cases missing a grant product description ("Abstract") or year of product completion/release ("Year") or that had a gender-nonspecific first name (i.e., those labeled by gender-guesser as "unknown").
-Access to authors' internal demographic data would allow a more robust analysis and a better approach to missing data.

-While I did not analyze (yet) how the relationships between gender and topics themselves change over time, this would be a promising avenue for future work.

 ## Sources and Acknowledgments